-Brief summary of educational program and research proposal.
-Include coursework (or degree) to be completed and rationale, research hypothesis, specific aims, and significance.
+Brief summary of research proposal.
+Include rationale, research hypothesis, specific aims, and significance.

 3. TABLE OF CONTENTS

 4. INTRODUCTION TO REVISED APPLICATION, if applicable. (limit 2 pages)

 EMF will consider revised proposals, and two additional pages are provided to introduce reviewers to the revised proposal.
 Key things to keep in mind when submitting a revised grant: